 After reading this post you will be able to find the answer to the crucial question - who should you choose as a merchant acquiring service provider for your business?
 While there’s no quick answer, as different options have their advantages, it is important to highlight the difference so you could choose the best possible fit for your business.

 Merchant acquiring is a range of services for payment execution and processing, conducted with the use of payment cards as part of the service provided to a merchant.
 In simple words, it is a service provided for merchants to enable them accepting credit card or debit card payments.

 As there are multiple steps in the payment process (which will be covered shortly), often one company is covering the whole process, taking care of acquiring among providing a payment gateway, processing, etc.

 Are there different acquiring models?

-It may sound like the acquiring service is a straightforward process, however, there might be several models involving different parties.
 As there are several steps in the payment model, there might be one or more companies that are helping merchants to receive funds with cards online.

 Often, one company is covering the entire process.
 In other cases, each step is delegated to different companies, and in some cases, one company is covering part of the procedure and the rest is delegated to another company.